napswastaken/P25-Key-Generator/README.md

 - Choose between AES and DES encryption.
 - The script generates a random key, converts it to hex, and saves it to a file.

-Designed for use with Tait Key Utility
+Designed for use with Tait Key Utility to make it easier to generate keys on the fly.

 License: